wolfgarbe/WordSegmentationTM/README.md

 # WordSegmentationTM
-Fast Word Segmentation using a Triangular Matrix approach
+Fast Word Segmentation using a Triangular Matrix approach.

-For a Word Segmentation using a Dynamic Programming approach have a look at [WordSegmentationDP](https://github.com/wolfgarbe/WordSegmentationDP)
+For a Word Segmentation using a Dynamic Programming approach have a look at [WordSegmentationDP](https://github.com/wolfgarbe/WordSegmentationDP).

 For a Word Segmentation with Spelling Correction use WordSegmentation and LookupCompound of the [SymSpell library](https://github.com/wolfgarbe/SymSpell).